cuelang/cuelang.org/content/en/docs/concepts/packages/_index.md

 across the organization.
 Leaf directories typically define concrete instances, inheriting all the constraints of ancestor directories.
-Directories between the leaf and top directory define constraints, like policies, that only apply to its subdirectories.
+Directories between the leaf and top directory define constraints—like policies—that only apply to its subdirectories.

 Because order of evaluation does not matter in CUE, leaf packages do not explicitly have to specify which parts of their parents they want to inherit